Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.1_ps2-7/README.md

 ## Installing/Configuring 2.2.1_ps2-7 Kernel Source in Cross-Compiling Environment (as root or via sudo)

-If the 2.2.1_ps2-7 kernel source is NOT already present on the cross-compiling environment: extract the 2.2.1_ps2-7 kernel source into the cross-compiling environment
+If the 2.2.1_ps2-7 kernel source is NOT already present on the cross-compiling environment: extract the 2.2.1_ps2-7 kernel source into the cross-compiling environment and perform preliminary setup
 ```bash
 cd /usr/mipsEEel-linux/mipsEEel-linux
 rpm2cpio /path/to/kernel-headers-2.2.1_ps2-7.mipsel.rpm | cpio -id